Maui > Weather

 What’s the weather like in Maui?
 The island of Maui is made up of numerous different sub-climates.
-Depending on where you are, the weather can act in a multitude of ways.
+Depending on where you are, the Maui Hawaii weather can act in a multitude of ways.
 For the most part, each area has a general weather pattern.

 Below we’ve listed the weather that each part of the island typically holds.

-The central valley of Maui encompasses Ma'alaea, part of North Kihei, and Kahului.
+The central valley of Maui encompasses Maalaea, part of North Kihei, and Kahului.
 This area is dry and windy.
-Maui is made up of two huge mountainous regions with a valley between it.
-The valley is home to mostly sugar cane fields, and is usually sunny between the afternoon clouds that show up on each mountain.
+Maui is made up of two huge mountainous regions with a valley between them.
+The valley is home to mostly sugar cane fields and is usually sunny between the afternoon clouds that show up on each mountain.

 Leeward Haleakala consists of South Maui and most of Up Country Maui.
 South Maui is home to Kihei, Wailea, and Makena.
 These areas get the least amount of rain on the island.
-This isn’t saying that it doesn’t rain.
-Some parts of Makena and Wailea get more rain than others, and Kihei’s Maui Meadows gets more rain and is cooler than the lower parts of Kihei.
+This isn’t to say that it doesn’t rain.
+Some parts of Makena and Wailea get more scattered clouds and light rain, like Kihei’s Maui Meadows, which gets more rain and is cooler than the lower parts of Kihei.
 Generally, the higher in elevation, the cooler it gets, and Maui’s elevation changes drastically within miles of itself.
 Certain portions of Makena have a constant stream of clouds flowing in a strip from Kahoolawe to the crater summit.
 Southern parts of Big Beach (Makena Beach) are covered by this cloud formation frequently.
-Upcountry Maui is much cooler and wet than South Maui.
+Upcountry Maui is much cooler and wetter than South Maui.
 The elevation is considerably higher here, which is conducive to more rain and colder air.
 The ancient Hawaiians who lived on this side of Maui would travel up the slopes to the upcountry during the summer and live in South Maui for the rest of the year.

 The Summit of Haleakala is a completely different world.
 With the look and feel of our moon’s landscape, the crater of Haleakala is vast and high.
 Towering to over 10,000 ft, Haleakala Crater regularly reaches below zero in temperature and has on occasion even snowed.
 Dress warmly when visiting this area, and remember to do this especially when you go on a helicopter tour of the crater.
 If you’re planning on catching the sunrise or sunset at the summit, keep in mind that it is cloudy more often than not.
 If it’s clear, you’ll have a view like no other.
 It feels as though you’re on top of the world, and in reality, you are!